semgrep/semgrep-docs/docs/deployment/managed-scanning.md

 ## Prerequisites

-Cloud scanning requires both the public Semgrep GitHub app and a private Semgrep GitHub app that you register and create yourself.
+Managed scanning requires both the public Semgrep GitHub app and a private Semgrep GitHub app that you register and create yourself.

 - The public Semgrep GitHub app is required to easily add members of your GitHub org to your Semgrep org.
-- The private Semgrep GitHub app is required to enable cloud scanning.
+- The private Semgrep GitHub app is required to enable code access for managed scanning.

 To view all permissions, see [Pre-deployment checklist > Permissions](/deployment/checklist#permissions) for more information.